Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Pyrmont's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
-Pyrmont's median income among taxpayers is $63,456 and average income stands at $105,118, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $71,458 (median) and $118,373 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes all rank highly in Pyrmont, between the 89th and 95th percentiles nationally.
-Income brackets indicate 30.6% of the population (4,276 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen in the region where 30.9% similarly occupy this range.
-Higher earners represent a substantial presence with 41.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-High housing costs consume 20.1% of income, though strong earnings still place disposable income at the 82nd percentile and the area's SEIFA income ranking places it in the 9th decile.
+Pyrmont SA2's income level is among the top percentile nationally according to AreaSearch's aggregation of latest ATO data for financial year 2022.
+The median income among taxpayers in Pyrmont SA2 is $63,456 and the average income stands at $105,118.
+These figures compare to Greater Sydney's median income of $56,994 and average income of $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Pyrmont SA2 would be approximately $71,458 (median) and $118,373 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Pyrmont rank highly nationally, between the 88th and 94th percentiles.
+Income brackets indicate that 30.6% of the population (4,276 individuals) fall within the $1,500 - $2,999 income range.
+Higher earners represent a substantial presence with 41.8% exceeding $3,000 weekly.
+High housing costs consume 20.1% of income, yet strong earnings place disposable income at the 82nd percentile nationally.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income